torabzadeh/sdaza/_posts/2023-07-31-statistical-power.md

 ## References

-- Molak, Aleksander.
-Causal Inference and Discovery in Python: Unlock the secrets of modern causal machine learning with DoWhy, EconML, PyTorch and more .
+- Molak, Aleksander. *Causal Inference and Discovery in Python: Unlock the secrets of modern causal machine learning with DoWhy, EconML, PyTorch and more* .
 - https://www.fharrell.com/
-- Ron Kohavi.
-Trustworthy Online Controlled Experiments.
+- Ron Kohavi. *Trustworthy Online Controlled Experiments*.